 Tony Johnson (Chinook) talks about the Chinuk Wawa pidgin language, and how it was passed down to families because of its importance in contact between cultures

-Tony Johnson (Chinook) talks about culture and what makes Chinook culture.
-1:11.
+Tony Johnson (Chinook) talks about culture and how American settlers don’t see their own culture.